 After reaching the conclusion that the ubiquitous witticism may have been misattributed, I searched interviews with Paul McCartney and George Harrison as well.
 Desperately, I trawled through the utterances of the Beatles’ manager Brian Epstein, and ploughed through transcripts of conversations with their one-time press officer Derek Taylor.

 But this was all annoyingly time-consuming, and I had other work to be getting on with, so I put my little obsession aside.
-Shortly afterwards, I heard that the brilliant Fab Four expert Mark Lewisohn had made a startling discovery.
-He had found the source.
-And it wasn’t Lennon, nor any of the other Beatles or members of their management or entourage.
-The line comes from a joke told by the British comedian Jasper Carrott in 1983.
+Shortly afterwards, I heard that the comedian Jasper Carrott had confirmed that he was the culprit: he had used the joke in 1983, apparently.
+But I was puzzled when I waded through all the Carrott shows for that year online, because the joke wasn’t there.
+Then, finally, the Beatles expert Mark Lewisohn found the source.
+The joke was used on an episode of the BBC Radio 4 comedy Radio Active, which was written by Geoffrey Perkins and Angus Deayton, in October 1981.
 So Lennon, who was fatally shot in 1980, wasn’t even alive when the line was delivered.

 Scientists are always telling us about the untapped power of the human mind, but let’s not forget that there are untold tons of stupidity in there as well

 People must have enjoyed the joke, because countless individuals evidently passed it on.
-However, some of the recipients may not have heard, understood or remembered the identity of the person who had originally delivered the line.
-“As Jasper Carrott said the other day” is not an especially common conversation-starter.
+However, some of the recipients may not have known or remembered the original source.
+“As I heard on Radio Active the other day” is not an especially common conversation-starter.
 And, I suppose, because it sounded vaguely Lennonesque, it eventually became ascribed to Lennon.
 Scientists are always telling us about the considerable untapped power of the human mind, but let’s not forget that there are untold tons of stupidity in there as well.

 This “famous Lennon quotation” has now joined the long list of utterances that were never actually uttered by the people we thought they were – such as “Play it again, Sam” and “Let them eat cake” (which many still attribute to Humphrey Bogart and Marie Antoinette, respectively).